yannickjemmely/Mida/README.md

 accounts without installing MetaTrader (which is available only for Windows) or using a VPS.

 ## Contributors
-The author and maintainer of the project is [Vasile Pește](https://github.com/Vasile-Peste).
+The author and maintainer of the project is [Vasile Pește](https://github.com/Vasile-Peste) (vasile.peste@protonmail.ch).